isomerpages/nlb-biblioasia/_oct-to-dec-2012/NLB Saudi Arabia Cultural Mission Collaboration.md

 <img style="width:50%;" src="/images/Vol%208%20issue%203/king.jpg">
  <div style="background-color: white;">All rights reserved.
 Ministry of Culture and Information, 2007.</div><br><br> 4 Arts, culture and photography<br><br>This category consists of books on the arts, history and culture of Saudi Arabia, as well as photographic works on Saudi Arabia.
 <img style="width:80%;" src="/images/Vol%208%20issue%203/external.jpg">
  <div style="background-color: white;">All rights reserved.
-Ministry of Information and External Information, 2010.</div><br><br>5 Academic journals<br><br>The journals cover topics on Science and Technology, Medicine, Political Science, Social Science, Education, Public Administration, Environment, Islam, History, Design and Architecture, Geography, Psychology, Economics, and Language & Literature.
+Ministry of Information and External Information, 2010.</div><br><br>5 Academic journals<br><br>The journals cover topics on Science and Technology, Medicine, Political Science, Social Science, Education, Public Administration, Environment, Islam, History, Design and Architecture, Geography, Psychology, Economics, and Language &amp; Literature.

 <i>This article is contributed by the Saudi Arabia Cultural Mission, Royal Embassy of Saudi Arabia, Singapore.</i>